neoromantic/obsidian-garden/src/site/notes/5 - Медиа/фильмы/We Were Here.md

 ---

 # We Were Here (2011)

-A deep and reflective look at the arrival and impact of AIDS in San Francisco and how individuals rose to the occasion during the first years of this unimaginable crisis.
+​​A deep and reflective look at the arrival and impact of AIDS in San Francisco and how individuals rose to the occasion during the first years of this unimaginable crisis.

+**7.9** on [object Object]